pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

     (Note that WKD distributes revocations by other, nonstandard means)
 * Certifications:
     Does it serve third-party signatures?
-    This is required for the operation of the OpenPGP PKI, but can be a vehicle for spam.
+    This is required for some features of the OpenPGP PKI, but can be a vehicle for spam.
     (Note: Hagrid/KOO distributes third-party signatures with an attestation signature, however this is not supported by all clients)
 * Self-sovereignty:
     Can a key owner control the third-party signatures on their key?